goswinr/Rhino.Scripting/README.md

 see [CHANGELOG.md](https://github.com/goswinr/Rhino.Scripting/blob/main/CHANGELOG.md)

 ## Thread Safety
-While the main Rhino Document is officially not thread safe, this library can be used from any thread.\
+While the main Rhino Document is officially not thread safe, this library can be used from any thread.<br>
-If running async this library will automatically marshal all calls that affect the UI to the main Rhino UI thread \
+If running async this library will automatically marshal all calls that affect the UI to the main Rhino UI thread <br>
-and wait for switching back till completion on UI thread.\
+and wait for switching back till completion on UI thread.<br>
-Modifying the Rhino Document from a background thread is actually OK as long as there is only one thread doing it.\
+Modifying the Rhino Document from a background thread is actually OK as long as there is only one thread doing it.<br>
 The main reason to use this library async is to keep the Rhino UI and Fesh scripting editor UI responsive while doing long running operations.

 ## Contributing